wger-project/docker/README.md

 <img src="https://raw.githubusercontent.com/wger-project/wger/master/wger/core/static/images/logos/logo.png" width="100" height="100" alt="wger logo" />

-# Production...ish docker-compose image for wger
+# Production...ish docker compose image for wger

 ## Usage

-This docker-compose file starts up a production environment with gunicorn as the webserver, postgres as a database and redis for caching with nginx used as a reverse proxy.
+This docker compose file starts up a production environment with gunicorn as the webserver, postgres as a database and redis for caching with nginx used as a reverse proxy.
 If you want to develop, take a look at the docker compose file in the application repository.